lemonjesus/TranscodeBot/README.md

 docker build . -t transcodebot
 ```

-This should go quick since it just needs to download FFMPEG, build Ruby, and copy some files.
+This should go quick since it just needs to download FFMPEG, Ruby, and copy some files.

 ## Usage
 TranscodeBot requires two volumes to be mounted for it to be useful.

 * `/input` - is your watch directory.
 This can be mounted as Read-Only.
 When a file is added to this directory, TranscodeBot will add it to its processing queue.
 * `/output` - Where you want the movie to go.
 Because TranscodeBot preserves file paths (see below), you can make your output the same place you store and serve your media for a more automated pipeline.
-* `/app/config.yml` - Map this volume to your config file, if you have one.
+* `/app/config.yml` - **(optional)** Map this volume to your config file, if you have one.

 TranscodeBot will not back-transcode, meaning its `/output` directory is basically write-only.